astrooom/Minecraft-Serverpack-Installer/README.md

 # Curseforge Serverpack Downloader and Installer

 This is a script made to automatically download and install Minecraft modpacks from
 <a href="https://curseforge.com">Curseforge</a> as intended by the modpack author.
 Serverpacks provided for modpacks by their authors come in very different kinds, with many different installers.
 This is an attempt to unify the installation of all serverpacks (for both Forge and Fabric) as the modpack author intended them to be.
 [Here's the kinds of serverpack installers the script works with](#installer-types).
+It's extensively tested and should work with all modpacks on Curseforge.

-The script will:
+#### The script will:
 1. Download the modpacks author-provided serverpack from the Curseforge Project ID (works with either the latest modpack version or a specified one - see below)

 2. Run any provided installers through a unification attempt that come with the serverpack if needed.

 3. Remove garbage files.

+After the installer is done, the modpack will be fully installed in a separate folder (named after the modpack itself) and ready to be started.

 ## How to use
-### 1. Download and unarchive the repository into any directory
+### 1. Download and unarchive the repository into any directory you want

+### 2. Install requirements.txt using ```pip install -r requirements.txt```

-### 2. Run "run.py" from your terminal with specified [arguments](#required-arguments) like:
+### 3. Run "run.py" from your terminal with specified [arguments](#arguments) like:
 python run.py ```mode``` ```modpack_id``` ```modpack_version``` ```clean_startup_script```

+## Done!

-## Required arguments:
+## Arguments:
 #### mode
 Available modes: ```normal``` and ```pterodactyl``` Normal is intended to use locally on your PC.
 Pterodactyl is intended to use in conjunction with a pterodactyl egg install script.
+[More details on this](#pterodactyl-mode).
 If you do not know what this means, use ```normal```.
 #### modpack_id
 This is the modpacks project ID found on <a href="https://www.curseforge.com/minecraft/modpacks">the Curseforge website</a> in the top right "About Project" section of your desired modpack.
 #### modpack_version